What is a Vision Statement?

 7. Social transformation.

 Population self-sufficiency is hampered by corruption, armed conflict, racism, and the subjugation of women.
 These conditions are rooted in the old, almost universal spirit of patriarchy.
-They must be transformed as part of a fundamental societal structure change.
+They must be transformed as part of a fundamental shift in societal structure.

-Hunger is inextricably linked to various issues, including decent work, health, education, environmental sustainability, and social justice.
+Hunger is inextricably linked to issues such as decent work, health, education, environmental sustainability, and social justice.
 Only by addressing them together can a lasting solution be achieved.

-Individual and community ownership is essential to local development.
-Actions are most successful when they are decided close to the people.
-This requires national and local governments to work effectively in partnership with the people.
+Individual and community ownership are essential to local development.
+Actions are most successful when they are decided close to the people, which requires national and local governments to work effectively in partnership with them.

 10. Transformational Leadership.